Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

  You can choose to use any virtual machine (VM) with [Docker Engine](https://docs.docker.com/engine/) installed.

-* A HDInsight Spark Cluster with HDP version 3.6 and Spark version 2.1.1.
+* A HDInsight Spark Cluster with HDP version 3.6 and Spark version 2.1.x.
 Visit [Create an Apache Spark cluster in Azure HDInsight] (https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql) for details of how to create HDInsight clusters.
 We recommend using a three-worker cluster with each worker having 16 cores and 112 GB of memory.
 Or you can just choose VM type "`D12 V2`" for head node and "`D14 V2`" for the worker node.
+The deployment of the cluster takes around 20 minutes.
 You need the cluster name, SSH user name, and password to try out this example.
 Save the following table with the Azure HDInsight cluster info for later steps:

  Field Name| Value |
  |------------|------|